appsody/website/content/docs/stacks/stack-structure.md

 ### Dockerfile

-The `Dockerfile` in the `image/project` directory defines the final image that will created by the `appsody build` command, which needs to contain the content from both the stack iteself along with the user application (typically modified from one of the templates).
+The `Dockerfile` in the `image/project` directory defines the final image that will created by the `appsody build` command, which needs to contain the content from both the stack itself along with the user application (typically modified from one of the templates).
 This is used to run the application as a whole, outside of appsody CLI control.

 ### Templates